Showdown with Khattar government, farmers gherao Karnal secretariat | Politics

 Party spokesperson Randeep Surjewala said Prime Minister Narendra Modi should shed his “ego and arrogance” and withdraw the three “black laws'' over which farmers have been protesting for months.

-Earlier, as the Karnal mahapanchayat began in the morning, the local administration invited 11 farm leaders for talks.
+Earlier, as the Karnal mahapanchayat began in the morning, the local administration invited delegation of farm leaders for talks.

 Three hours later, they announced that the administration had not agreed to the demands -- and then thousands of farmers headed on foot towards the secretariat.